Category Archives: Europe

 A spirit of prayer was immediately evident in the fellowship and continued throughout that “golden summer of 1727,” as the Moravians came to designate the period.
 On August 27 of that year twenty-four men and twenty-four women covenanted to spend one hour each day in scheduled prayer.
 Some others enlisted in the “hourly intercession.”
 For over a hundred years members of the Moravian Church maintained this continual prayer.
 “At home and abroad, on land and sea, this prayer watch ascended unceasingly to the Lord,” stated historian A. J. Lewis.

 In 1731, while attending the coronation of Christian VI in Copenhagen, the young Count met a converted slave from the West Indies, Anthony Ulrich.
 Anthony’s tale of his people’s plight moved Zinzendorf, who brought him back to Herrnhut.
 As a result, two young men, Leonard Dober and David Nitchmann, were sent to St. Thomas to live among the slaves and share the good news about Jesus.
-This was the first organized Protestant mission work, and grew rapidly to Africa, America, Russia, and other parts of the world.
+This was the first organized Protestant mission work, which quickly expanded to Africa, North America, Russia, and other parts of the world.
 By 1791, sixty-five years after starting their hourly intercession, the small Moravian community had placed 300 missionaries from Greenland to South Africa, literally from one end of the earth to the other.

 Members of the Moravian Church helped populate the Lehigh Valley in Pennsylvania.
 They are known as an historic Peace Church, as are the Brethren in Christ and Mennonites.